Postpartum Depression Counseling in Waltham, MA—Counselors and Therapists at Thriveworks

 How Can Counseling Help?

 The symptoms of postpartum depression can be frightening, especially when you’re experiencing little to no interest in your baby or you find yourself unable to care for your baby.
 This makes seeking treatment incredibly important, not to mention urgent.
-So, if you are experiencing any of these symptoms, reach out to Thriveworks Waltham.
+So, if you are experiencing any of these symptoms, reach out to Thriveworks Counseling in Waltham.
 Our counselors can help.
 While counseling is often tailored to each individual, to best help them with their specific symptoms and experience, you can expect to discuss the following with your counselor:

 - How you feel: Your counselor will want to know about the feelings you’re experiencing.
 Do you feel overwhelmed?
 Do you feel guilty?
 Do you feel uninterested?